T

 • Comfortable Walking ShoesEssential

-You'll be doing a lot of walking, especially in historical sites and shopping districts.
+You'll be doing a lot of walking to explore palaces, markets, and neighborhoods.

 Electronics